 According to the fantasy sports and gaming association’s (FSGA) most recent research, fantasy football happens to be the most popular fantasy sport in Europe, but Cricket is the most popular fantasy sport in Asia, precisely India.
 These might change with time.

 Choose your preferred fantasy sports game platform and then create an account with your personal details.
 Log in and select the match you want to participate in.
 Create your fantasy team by selecting your choice of players.
 Choose from a wide array of contests to join and start playing.

 Crypto eSports uses NFT in incentivizing the platform.
 Players can also earn esport crypto coins, which they can exchange for fiat currency seamlessly.
 The tokens used in eSports are built on the Ethereum blockchain.
-Building eSport apps on Ethereum blockchain allow for easy interoperability.
+Building eSport apps on the Ethereum blockchain allows for easy interoperability.

 Crypto.com is the official sponsor of various football clubs and leagues.
-It is the official sponsor of French Ligue 1 giants; Paris Saint Germain, Angel city football club, and Copa Libertadores, with a host of others like the Premier league considering a sponsorship deal with the crypto exchange.
+It is the official sponsor of French Ligue 1 giant; Paris Saint Germain, Angel City football club, and Copa Libertadores, with a host of others like the Premier League considering a sponsorship deal with the crypto exchange.